Meditation Treatise by First Panchen Lama

 7:30 to 8:45 pm

-It is regarded as the most comprehensive text of the Theosophical movement divided into two volumes: Cosmogenesis (the Universe) and Anthropogenesis (Humankind).
+Regarded as the most comprehensive text of the Theosophical movement divided into two volumes: Cosmogenesis (the Universe) and Anthropogenesis (Humankind).
 Written by H P Blavatsky, it remains as a one of Western society’s greatest achievements embodying the original Eastern Esoteric Teachings.
-It also illuminates the timeless fragments of knowledge and wisdom veiled in both the symbols and allegories of nearly every Mystery sect or Tradition known today and those lost throughout the Ages.
+It illuminates the timeless fragments of knowledge and wisdom veiled in both the symbols and allegories of nearly every Mystery sect or Tradition known today and those lost throughout the Ages.
 Text read and discussed in class, with additional emphasis on fundamental principles, cross-referenced and compared throughout the work.